sourcemeta/jsontoolkit/doxygen/index.markdown

 @tableofcontents

-JSON Toolkit is a high-performance [JSON Schema](http://json-schema.org) evaluator and related JSON utilities for modern C++.
-It comes with a built-in parser and growing support for standards such [JSON Pointer](https://www.rfc-editor.org/rfc/rfc6901), [JSONL](https://jsonlines.org), and more.
+JSON Toolkit is a swiss-army knife for [JSON](https://www.json.org) programming in modern C++.
+It comes with a built-in parser and growing support for standards such as [JSON Schema](http://json-schema.org), [JSON Pointer](https://www.rfc-editor.org/rfc/rfc6901), [JSONL](https://jsonlines.org), and more.
 It targets C++20 and supports the Clang, GCC, and MSVC compilers on macOS, GNU/Linux, FreeBSD, Windows, and